Quick Stats

 This funder does not have a public application process.

 The Thirteen Foundation operates as a private family foundation without a website, public contact information, or formal application procedures.
-Grants appear to be made through trustee discretion to organizations that align with the Wilks family's religious conservative values.
+Grants appear to be made through trustee discretion to organisations that align with the Wilks family's religious conservative values.
 The foundation maintains a very low public profile and does not solicit applications from the general public.

 Decision Timeline